Ionian Yacht Charter Itinerary

 Note that the video, text, and images are only a suggestion, your broker and captain will advise on the feasibility of this itinerary for your season and yacht.
 The video and the images were not taken on the charter.

-The Ionian Sea, sandwiched between Greece and Italy, is famous for a group of islands featuring immense natural beauty, rich culture and picturesque towns and villages.
-The highlights of the Ionian Islands, however, are beaches that regularly find their place among the top beaches of the world.
+The Ionian Sea, sandwiched off mainland Greece and Italy, is famous for a group of islands featuring immense natural beauty, mountainous terrain, rich culture and picturesque towns and villages.
+The highlights of the Ionian islands, however, are beaches that regularly find their place among the top beaches of the world.